SidB16/LinuxSetUpNotes/OAuth.md

 ###### Installing docker to deploy in a VM  (ISSUE)

-The official docker website documentation is hot trash- idc about adding their official repo.
+The official docker website documentation is okay- idc about adding their official repo.
 Installation guide: (can use apt or snap) https://linuxconfig.org/how-to-install-docker-on-ubuntu-18-04-bionic-beaver

 ###### BUT I was wrong!